- Latin America

-How I'm Funding Traveling in Asia While Living & Teaching English in Vietnam
+How I'm Funding My Travels in Asia While Teaching English in Vietnam

 As an International student in England, Germany, and Turkey, where I took my TEFL class, I got to know people from all over the world and had the chance to share experiences and sort out ways to achieve my goals.
 Furthermore, I got the confidence to do so.
 Teachers in Istanbul were very supportive, and International TEFL Academy website has valuable information which is priceless.
 This information is actually based largely on students' experiences and contributions such as yours and mine!

 Tips & tricks - saving you two months’ time in Vietnam!